 A vaccination can protect against the possibility of HPV infection.

 There are several ways to reduce the risk of developing conditions that cause a friable cervix in the first place.
 These include:

 - Having a HPV shot.
 This vaccination protects against infection by the HPV strains that cause cervical cancer, other genital cancers, and most genital warts.
-The vaccines may be given to children from 11 years old until they reach 26.
+The vaccines may be given to from the age of 11 up to 45 years.

 - Attending regular cervical screenings.
 Also called pap smears, cervical screenings are the best way to detect abnormal changes in cervical cells at an early stage.

 - Using barrier protection during sex.
 The use of condoms during intercourse to lower the chances of developing an STD.

 - Having regular STI tests.
 These tests are recommended for people who are sexually active, especially since many symptoms are not immediately visible.

 - Avoiding smoking.
 People who smoke are less likely to get rid of the HPV infection, which can progress and develop into cancer.